Vice President of Ethiopia

-Vice president of Ethiopia was a political position in Ethiopia during the era of the People's Democratic Republic of Ethiopia.
-The new constitution which established the presidency and vice presidency came to effect on 10 Sept 1987.
-Both the President and Vice President were elected by the legislature.
-The position became obsolete in 1995 with the adoption of the 1995 constitution.
+The vice president of Ethiopia was a political position in Ethiopia during the era of the People's Democratic Republic of Ethiopia.
+The constitution that established the presidency and vice presidency took effect on 10 September 1987.
+Both the President and Vice President were indirectly elected by the legislature.
+The position became obsolete with the adoption of the 1995 constitution.